-Fix: Hopper 3 External Hard Drive Disappearing From DVR Menu
+Fix: Hopper 3 External Hard Drive Disappearing from DVR Menu

 I recently upgraded to a Hopper 3 for my Dish Network, and everything works much better than on my Hopper 1.
 But, the Hopper 3 external hard drive keeps disappearing from the DVR menu when I try to access it.